arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 on(type: 'error', callback: ErrorCallback): void

-Enables listening for error events of the TLSSocket connection.
+Subscribes to **error** events of the TLS socket connection.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Communication.NetStack